crpietschmann/Azure-70-532-Practice-Test/README.md

 ## 70-532 Exam History

+**January, 2018** - There were some minor updates to the exam, again.
+Adding topics like "including custom VM images", "implement VM template variables to configure VMs", "implement StorSimple", and [a few more additions](http://download.microsoft.com/download/B/6/E/B6EA081D-6D3B-410B-8845-435DB39B2000/532_OD_Changes.pdf).

+**2017 Calendar Year** - There were some minor updates to the exam during this time,

 **November 22, 2016** - Microsoft did a major update to the Developing Microsoft Azure Solutions (70-532) certification exam.
 This major update removed all the ASM (Azure Service Management) API stuff and replaced it with the newer, current ARM (Azure Resource Management) API stuff.
 There were also a lot of other updates to refresh the exam overall to be up-to-date on the current state of the Azure platform at that time.

 **March 10, 2016** - Microsoft updated the exam objectives some to make the Developing Microsoft Azure Solutions (70-532) certification exam a little more up-to-date.